khaninger/info_min/README.md

 # Minimizing Directed Information

 ## Overview
-Code to minimize the directed information from system state to controller while maintaining a performance bound.
+Python implementation to minimize the directed information from system state to controller while maintaining a performance bound.
 This is done on nonlinear systems by means of:
 - iLQG
 - EKF
 - Gradient descent on Directed Information